jcandy/speakertools/src/alignment.rst

 When targeting one of the discrete alignments, it is unlikely (almost impossible) that you will have a driver available at hand, which fits the required :math:`Q_T` value exactly.
 The simplest solution is to ignore this fact and continue designing the speaker as if there is a perfect match.
 This we call the method of ignorance, because you ignore the fact that :math:`Q_T` isn't matched perfectly.

+In Speakerbench, when we apply this method, the alignment acronym is followed by an 'i' as in B4i, LR4i and BL4i.

 2. Generalized quasi-alignments
 -------------------------------